simonellistonball/masterclass-hdf/labs/lab5/README.md

 You can then Enable Transmission on this remote process group.
 It behaves just like a regular process group, and you can wire up a Flow to the input port.

+Note that for data to flow, you will need to right click on the remote process group, and select Remote Ports.
+This will allow you to turn the ports on.

 This will send flow files to the remote cluster as if it were a local process group.